-If you are reading this, hopefully you are buying our plant based products and already a what we like to call a " responsible corporate citizen", so firstly we think you should remind yourself you are doing something wonderful.
+If you are reading this, hopefully you are already buying our plant based products, which automatically makes you what we like to call a " responsible corporate citizen",

 So how is being green good for business